Skip to content

 Manager Side: Web, Not Mobile

 The manager dashboard is desktop-first because that's where GMs work.
-Laptop open in the office, upload menu PDF, review questions, send quizzes.
+Laptop open in the office, upload the menu (PDF or a phone photo), review questions, send quizzes.
 Mobile-responsive if you need to approve something from the floor, but the real workflow is desktop.
 Same as most operations software.

 That's the split: staff training happens on phones, management happens on a laptop.
 No conflict.
 No "mobile-first dashboard that's actually terrible for management."